bigBagBoogy/NFT-creation/README.md

 # Uploading to IPFS in utils/uploadToPinata.js
 This works with a script!!
 - start the frontend with "yarn server"
-It's called pinata.js
+It's called pinata.js in "view" folder!!! view/pinata.js
 - add a png in ./images
-- alter the hardcoded attributes and intrapolation
-So currently we have utils/uploadToPinata.js and pinata.js These two get the files to IPFS by calling (CLI) yarn pinata
+- alter the hardcoded attributes and intrapolation (from line 27) So currently we have utils/uploadToPinata.js and pinata.js These two get the files to IPFS by calling (CLI) yarn pinata